Taxis of New York City: Hailing

 Medallion (yellow) cabs are concentrated in the borough of Manhattan, but can be hailed anywhere throughout the five boroughs of New York City and may be hailed with a raised hand or by standing at a taxi stand.
-Boro taxis in "apple green" color can be hailed only in the outer boroughs (except at the airports) and in the northern part of Manhattan, specifically above 96th street on the east side and above 110th street on the west side.
+Boro taxis in "apple green" color can be hailed only in the outer boroughs (except at the airports) and in the northern part of Manhattan, specifically above 96th Street on the East Side and above 110th Street on the West Side.

 Before 2011, a cab's availability was indicated by the lights on the top of the car.
 When no lights were lit, the cab would be occupied by passengers.
 When just the center light showing the medallion number was lit, the cab would be empty and available.
 When the OFF and DUTY inscriptions to either side of the medallion number were lit, with the medallion number off, the cab would be off duty and not accepting passengers.
 However, when the OFF and DUTY inscriptions were lit and the medallion number was still lit, the cab would be off duty but the driver could choose to pick up passengers heading in the same direction as the driver.
 In fall 2011, the TLC announced a plan to replace the three-light system with a simple indicator as to whether the taxi is available.
 In 2012, the TLC simplified the light system further, with a lit roof light indicating that the taxi is available and an unlit light indicating that the taxi is not available, regardless of whether it has passengers or is simply off duty.
 It also started fining drivers $100 for picking up passengers without the light on, except for if the driver is picking up their last passenger of their shift.

 As with livery cabs, there is an additional round amber light mounted on the left side of the trunk, as well as an amber light at the front of the cab, usually hidden from view behind the grille.
 When activated by the driver, these "trouble lights" blink to summon the police.

-A maximum of four passengers may be carried in most cabs, although larger minivans may accommodate five passengers, and one child under seven can sit on an adult’s lap in the back seat if the maximum has been reached.
+A maximum of four passengers may be carried in most cabs, although larger minivans may accommodate five passengers.
+Previously one child under seven could sit on an adult's lap in the back seat if the maximum has been reached.
+As of 2024, however, New York State law requires that all children under the age of 4 ride in child safety seats and all children ride in child restraint systems until their 8th birthday.
 Drivers are required to pick up the first or closest passenger they see, and may not refuse a trip to a destination anywhere within the five boroughs, neighboring Westchester or Nassau, or Newark Liberty International Airport.
 The TLC undertakes undercover operations to ensure cabbies do not engage in racial profiling or otherwise discriminate against passengers hailing cabs.